 A Point of Sale terminal or PoS terminal is a portable device that enables shoppers pay for goods and services with electronic payment cards like ATM/Debit cards and credit cards.
 If a merchant installs a PoS terminal in his/her store, super market, shopping mall, boutiques, or business office, customers will be able to use e-payment cards like InterSwitch Verve, MasterCard, Visa, eTranzact, etc to pay for goods and services on checkout.

 The PoS terminal is connected to your bank.
 After shopping, the shopper presents his e-payment card to your teller, who slots it into the POS terminal or swipes it on the POS terminal depending on the configuration of the terminal.
-The customer checks the bill and authorise payment by entering his PIN.
+The customer checks the bill and authorise payment by entering his/her PIN.
 If all is well, funds will be electronically transferred from the shoppers account to your merchant account at your bank.

-With their e-payment cards, your customers can spend up to N500,000 on goods bought from your shop with no need to carry cash.
+With their e-payment cards, your customers can spend up to 1,000,000 Naira on goods bought from your shop with no need to carry cash.
 In addition, depending on your PoS terminal, you may also be able to offer money transfer services as well as sell recharge cards as most PoS machines can also print recharge cards.

 To get a PoS terminal, contact the customer care unit of your bank.
 You will be required to open a current account.
 Some banks may offer PoS at discounted rates.
 So, talk to your bank.
 Remember to prominently display the logo of the e-payment cards you accept in your business location to avoid confusion.